- Plan Your Trip

 Ms Hamilton recently moved here all the way from Newfoundland and Labrador, Canada’s most easterly province, with her husband and two children.
 So it’s quite a change of climate for her – exchanging the freezing temperatures for Caymans warm and often hot, sunny weather, but she is enjoying it very much, she says, and can see some similarities in the culture: “They are both Islands, and most of what you buy in stores such as food has to be brought in,” she says.

 Ms. Hamilton remarked on a very interesting Christmas tradition in Newfoundland, called “Mummering.”
-It where people dress up in disguise – and then go around from house to house in their neighborhood: “The idea is that nobody is meant to be able to guess who you are,” she remarked.
+It where people dress up in disguise – and then go around from house to house in their neighbourhood: “The idea is that nobody is meant to be able to guess who you are,” she remarked.